hanami/guides/content/v2.3/actions/parameters.md

 - [path variables](/v2.3/routing/overview/) as specified in the route that has matched the request (e.g. `/books/:id`)
 - the request's query string (e.g. `/books?page=2&per_page=10`)
-- the request's body (for example the JSON-formatted body of a `POST` request of Content type `application/json`).
+- the request's body (for example the JSON-formatted body of a `POST` request with an `application/json` content type).

 ```ruby
 def handle(request, response)